• Share this on:

 Packed products must ensure sufficient information for customs clearance and final consumers.
 Labelling requirements for bulk packed and retail packed products are slightly different:

-• Labelling of bulk packed products is not strictly regulated by the European standards for each product.
+• Labelling of bulk packed products is regulated by the new EU marketing legislation.
 Labelling must ensure efficient customs clearance and include handling and storage instructions.
-The export-packaging label usually indicates the name of the product, a better description (such as class, grade or style), the packer’s name and physical address, the country of origin, the lot number and an allergen warning.
-For some products, the harvesting year and cultivar is also indicated.
+The export-packaging label usually indicates the name of the product, a better description (e.g. class, grade or style), the packer’s name and physical address, the country of origin, the lot number and an allergen warning.
+For some products, the harvesting year and cultivar is also indicated;

 To better inform consumers about healthier food choices, several voluntary nutritional labelling schemes were developed in Europe.
-The most famous is nutri-score, but there are other schemes such as Nutriform battery (Italy), Front of Pack Nutritional Labelling (also known as ‘traffic light’, the UK) or Keyhole (Sweden).
-The EC is working on a proposal for standardising front-of-pack nutrition labelling as part of the Farm to Fork action plan.
-A Commission proposal is expected in 2023.
+The most famous is Nutri-Score, but there are other schemes such as Nutriform battery (Italy), Front of Pack Nutritional Labelling (also known as ‘traffic light’, the UK) or Keyhole (Sweden).

 Figure 2: Examples of front-of-pack nutritional labelling used in Europe